 By 2030, reduce by one third premature mortality from non-communicable diseases through prevention and treatment and promote mental health and well being

-Low- and middle-income countries lag far behind in achieving this target, not least because of the competing priorities of infectious diseases and maternal and child health, toward which health systems have been orientated to respond.
+However, only a handful of countries are on track to achieve this target, and many low- and middle-income countries lag far behind, not least because of the competing priorities of infectious diseases and maternal and child health, toward which health systems and donors have been orientated to respond.
 Country-level implementation requires political will, innovative funding and improved coordination across the health system, and more widely across national government.

 In-country progress has been insufficient and highly uneven, and it is the vulnerable and marginalised who are left behind.
-There is a severe mismatch between the scale of the NCD challenge and the allocation of official development assistance: only 2% of development assistance for health is spent on NCDs – and, with the advent of COVID-19, the aid pot is shrinking further, just as health systems are put under increased strain.
+There is a severe mismatch between the scale of the NCD challenge and the allocation of official development assistance: only 2% of development assistance for health is spent on NCDs.
+Now, following COVID-19 and amid worldwide fiscal pressures, the aid pot has shrunk further, just as health systems have been put under increased strain.

 The UK Working Group on NCDs calls for NCDs to be a priority for UK international development.